Forgot password

 • Platform: Nintendo Switch

-A forgotten era of Generation 7, the Pokémon Let’s Go games were actually released before Sword and Shield, which kicked off Gen 8.
-These games weren’t a huge hit with the broader audience but they definitely introduced a new way of playing.
-Eevee made its debut as a starter, while Pikachu returned for a second go-round.
+A forgotten era of Gen VII, the Pokémon Let’s Go games were released before Sword and Shield, which kicked off Gen VIII.
+These games weren’t a massive hit with a broader audience, but they introduced a new way of playing.
+Eevee debuted as a Starter, while Pikachu returned for a second go-round.
+For anyone with a child who had never played the first game, this was a great way to introduce the franchise to a younger audience.

 Generation 8: Grookey, Sobble, Scorbunny